-Get a fashion website so you can test demand for your products.
+Design a fashion website to test demand for your products.
 Have a reasonable initial website design and development budget, and once you are sure there is viable demand, think about growing your online reach through digital marketing.

-The other option is selling through an online marketplace such as Jumia.
-Such e-commerce companies ask for a commission off any purchase, but they have excellent distribution networks, and a round the clock customer service department.
+The other option is selling through an online marketplace like Jumia.
+Such e-commerce companies ask for a commission off any purchase, but they have excellent distribution networks, and a round-the-clock customer service department.

 - Use word of mouth instead of expensive marketing methods

 Market your products or services through friends and customers first, and then consider other marketing methods.
-It considerably reduces your marketing budget, and you can use testimonials as social media posts to reach a wider audience without spending anything.
+It reduces your marketing budget considerably, and you can use their testimonials as social media posts to reach a wider audience affordably.